-And because I’m obsessed with root vegetables, I invited parsnips to the party.
+I’m obsessed with root vegetables, so I invited parsnips to the party as well.
 I had only used parsnips for vegetarian curry in the past, so I wasn’t sure what to expect.
 It turned out marvelously!

-I used full-fat canned coconut milk and Saffron Road Lamb Broth for the sauce, resulting in a super rich, flavorful, and comforting meal.
+I used full-fat canned coconut milk and chicken broth for the sauce, resulting in a super rich, flavorful, and comforting meal.

 Parsnip and lamb curry for breakfast!